 One thing Stacey had was an easy laugh.
-Usually she start out by saying something really insightful or observant, then end with something ironic or hilarious.
-Later on when we became better friends, she’d take a liking to teasing and laughing at me… all in good fun, of course.
+Usually she started by saying something really insightful or observant, then ended with something ironic or hilarious.
+Later on when we became better friends, she enjoyed teasing and laughing at me—all in good fun, of course.

 It was actually Tori who told me of the diagnosis that would change Stacey’s life forever, in late 2003 or early 2004.
 I had taken a hiatus from climbing due to training for things like Paris-Brest-Paris and my first Ironman triathlon, but Tori was still involved with SheClimbs.
 Apparently, Stacey had gone to Yosemite to climb with some others, and was feeling out of breath.
-Someone on the trip—a doctor, I think—convinced her to get herself checked out.
+A medical doctor on the trip convinced her to get checked out.

 A year after Stacey got a double lung transplant performed by the Stanford Medical Center, I moved to Colorado.
 But we remained good friends.
 Every year when I’d be in California, I’d make a point to visit her.
 She even came out to Colorado to visit—even though flying on planes at being at altitude was not amenable to breathing with second-hand lungs—and introduced me to the legendary climber, Lynn Hill, in doing so!